abajwa-hw/security-workshops/Setup-ranger-23.md

 ###### (Optional) Setup Solr for storing audits on HDP node

+- Background: Hortonworks' general guidance is to send audit logs to both HDFS and Solr:
+  - HDFS is for long term archival.
+  - Solr is for short term UI and visualization.
+  - Depending upon the volume of audit logs and the resources allocated to Solr, they can be retained for anywhere from 3 months to 1 year.
+  - If Solr is the only storage, then the compliance requirement of the enterprise will determine how long to retain these for

 - Download and run script to setup solr/banana and ranger_audit dashboard:
 ```